Deem: the query & reasoning engine

 Deem never invents a data model of its own.
-Its rows are Writ objects, its schemas are Writ schemas, and the query plan itself is a Writ graph.
-That is the recurring Logos move: the thing you query, the thing you compile to, and the thing you optimize are all one substrate.
+Its rows are your typed Logos values — Writ schema objects or ordinary structs in a slice — and the query plan itself is a Writ graph.
+That is the recurring Logos move: the thing you compile to and the thing you optimize are one substrate, while the thing you query is whatever typed data you already hold.

 Where Deem sits

-WQL has two domains that share one Writ-schema IR and one expression sublanguage:
+Deem has a sibling — Trama — and the two share one schema’d IR and one expression sublanguage:

-- Deem — the query domain.
-Relational and graph queries that return rows.
+- Deem — the query & reasoning engine.
+Relational and graph queries that return rows, and recursive rules that derive new ones.

-- Trama — the template domain.
-The same data, rendered to text (
+- Trama — the transformation engine.
+The same data, transformed to an output — today that means rendered to text (

 Both embed EL, a CEL-class scalar expression language.
 Every Deem clause body — where, select, join on, group by, aggregate arguments, having, order by, find — is an EL expression, and the same EL is what Trama evaluates inside {{ … }}.
 Learn EL once and you know the expression half of both engines.